 As we plan for the future, we must consider the impacts of a changing climate.
 We are already experiencing these changes.
 Climate change modeling estimates a median increase of 1.55°C to the annual mean temperature in Sooke by 2050, relative to the 1993-2013 climate period.
 Extreme heat days above 30°C are anticipated to be more frequent, from less than 1 day per year, to 2-3 days per year.
-This is accompanied by a 9-14% increase in annual precipitation, although dry spells are expected to increase.
+This is accompanied by a 9-14% increase in annual precipitation, which brings anticipated sea-level rise and increased risk of overland flooding, although dry spells are expected to increase.
 Annual snowfall in the region is expected to decrease substantially, resulting in a significantly reduced winter snow pack.

 Seasonally, monthly temperatures are anticipated to increase for all months of the year.
 Winter precipitation is expected to increase, while summer precipitation is expected to decline, increasing drought and fire risk.
+The impacts of climate change are already being felt on Southern Vancouver Island with extreme events including wildfires, "heat dome" heat waves, and heavy rainfall, which lead to a washout of Highway 1, all impacting all impacting Sooke in recent years.